kontent-ai/delivery-sdk-net/README.md

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.

-If you implement a custom cache manager that stores raw payloads (typical for distributed caches), override the `StorageMode` property to return `CacheStorageMode.RawPayload` so the SDK uses the raw JSON caching path.
+If you implement a custom cache manager that stores raw payloads (typical for distributed caches), override the `StorageMode` property to return `CacheStorageMode.RawJson` so the SDK uses the raw JSON caching path.

 #### Detecting Cache Hits